lifesavers/core/Calm KB/README.md

 ☐ Further support of 普通话 Path (PTH: Putonghua) characters {4.15MΩ}, including the double layer of {人|仐}, {元,☑}, {提高,☐}, {不是你,☒}
 ☐ "☾∀LM" expression is greatly accelerated with "quarter moon crescent, last" (☾) and "for all" (∀) ☐ A full range of new and old proprietary codex designators for intellectual and other property is available at Option-W (Ⓦ), under the Property Claims Dead Key.
 The Set includes a designator for the Kohlberg Commons (㊱), Government (DK - 〶), General Will (✪ x 5), and The Creative Heaven (䷀).
 It is missing a symbol for the Creative Commons: ䷀ may suffice, for your needs, or visit https://creativecommons.org/.
+☐ Extensive logical support for Herstory, in the section titled, "CALM⁴ Herstory".
+(This section would benefit from mnemonic reorganization, using logical blocks or natural gaugelan |langauge dead key series.)
+☐ Modification of the number row layout from Espagñol layout to accommodate faster file directory navigation and programming with / and \ directory separators and escapes

 Although the Option, Shift, and Option-Shift Registers are quite packed, there is still plenty of ∱pace in the Control Register's Top Row, and the Shift-Control KB is practically greenfield.
 Further reoptimizing compression is conceivable, particularly with the Expansion available from Additional "Dead Key" Compressive Functionality.